MieszkoPugowski/FMScraper/README.md

 # FMScraper

-FMScraper is a web scraping tool that combines Selenium for dynamic content and requests for HTTP handling.
+FMScraper is a web scraping tool that uses requests for HTTP handling.
 This repository enables efficient extraction of data from [FotMob](https://www.fotmob.com/).

 Inspired by: [Webscraper-PremData](https://github.com/deanpatel2/Webscraper-PremData/tree/main) and [scraping-football-sites](https://github.com/axelbol/scraping-football-sites/tree/main)